wbrozonowicz/wbrozonowicz.github.io/_posts/2021-11-29-vba-filters.md

 Steps to implement in "setupFilters" Sub:

 1. get last row and last column for filtering.
-In this example We will check data in first row and in forst column, if data are specific and there are more records on different row/columns, it should be adjust.
+In this example We will check data in the first row and in the first column, if data are specific and there are more records on different row/columns then on first, it should be adjust.
 2. reset all filters in sheet (f.e. user could previously setup filter manually on some column, We want to reset this selection)
 3. based on "options" object We will set Autofilter